efagioli01/Career-Portfolio/README.md

 I have added hover effets on my Navigation bar and my contact links.
 The hover effect adds a transition of color to my links when the user clicks them to more easily direct them.

 ## Additions
-updated reume with a clickable link in the portfolio updated linkedin with a clickable link in the portfolio updated Githb account with a picture, two pinned homework assignments and a pin for project 1
+- updated reume with a clickable link in the portfolio
+- updated linkedin with a clickable link in the portfolio
+- updated Githb account with a picture, two pinned homework assignments and a pin for project 1 and project 2

 ## Built with

-* HTML
+- HTML
-* CSS
+- CSS
-* Foundation
+- Foundation

 ## Links